EverydayDesignStudio/capra/services/SERVICES.md

 ## Collector (camera)
-`capra-startup.service` - calls the timelapse program to be started on power up `capra-listen-for-shutdown.service` - manages the `off` button
+`capra-camera-timelapse.service` - calls the timelapse program to begin on startup `capra-camera-turn-off.service` - plays startup and shutdown sounds; manages the `OFF` button

 ## Explorer (projector)